jobstuff951127/CRUD_JWT/README.md

 Notice:

-The connection string must be edited along with the CORS policy.
+The connection string must be edited along with the CQRS policy.